YOGA AND NATURE

 After returning from 4 years in India where I hope to have planted the seeds of a clean wine movement, I'm back in France.
 Having always nurtured a deep love for the rolling orchard hills and moody seaside skies of the Pays d'Auge in Normandy, I decided to spend a season here helping a master cider maker.

-After observing and learning how to make artisanal cider, economic, physical and environmental factors have made me decide not to pursue that path.
+After observing and learning how to make artisanal cider, economic, ergonomic and ecological factors have made me decide not to pursue that path.

 Active in the wine industry globally for many a vintage, my focus has always been on quality.